LeeYJ2147/AlexNet_for_POC/README.md

 ### Experiment 3: Feature Extraction & ML Ensemble

-- **Objective:** Inspired by the paper *"Hierarchical Deep Feature Fusion and Ensemble Learning"*, this experiment explores using the best deep learning model as a feature extractor for traditional machine learning classifiers.
+- **Objective:** Inspired by the paper *"Hierarchical Deep Feature Fusion and Ensemble Learning for Enhanced Brain Tumor MRI Classification"*, this experiment explores using the best deep learning model as a feature extractor for traditional machine learning classifiers.
 - **Methodology:**
   1.  **Feature Extraction:** Used the best model from the previous experiments (`AlexNet + BN + CBAM` with `10-Crop`) to extract features from two different points:
       - The last fully connected layer (`extract_fc7`).